madcock/PixelPins/README.md

 ## Tell me more :exclamation:
 - `TODO: price`
+- Lightweight, with a built in pin to attach to clothing and an optional magnet.
+- 4 selectable brightness settings. [^4]
 - 6 color choices
   - <span style="background-color:#000;color:red;font-weight:bold;padding:3px">red</span>, <span style="background-color:#000;color:dodgerblue;font-weight:bold;padding:3px">blue</span>, <span style="background-color:#000;color:white;font-weight:bold;padding:3px">white</span>, <span style="background-color:#000;color:lime;font-weight:bold;padding:3px">green</span>, <span style="background-color:#000;color:yellow;font-weight:bold;padding:3px">yellow</span>, and <span style="background-color:#000;color:pink;font-weight:bold;padding:3px">pink</span>.
-- 8 customizable slots
+- 8 customizable slots for messages
+  - Animation or text
-  - Each one plays on a loop.
+  - Each one plays on a loop
-  - A ninth demo mode plays all the slots, a single time through, in a loop.
+  - A ninth demo mode plays all the slots, a single time through, in a loop
-- Long lasting battery
+- 14+ hours of power on a full charge [^3]
-  - Rechargeable battery takes about an hour to charge when empty. [^2]
+  - Rechargeable battery takes about an hour to charge when empty [^2]
-  - Lasts at least 14 hours on a full charge. [^3]
-  - Comes with a Micro USB cable for charging.
+  - Comes with a Micro USB cable for charging
-- 4 selectable brightness settings. [^4]
-- Lightweight, with a built in pin to attach to clothing and an optional magnet.

 ## Can I update it myself :question:
 - Yes, you can put whatever text you want on them, but only the Windows and Linux tools can put custom animations (back) on the PixelPin.